Kourion Archaelogical Site - Cyprus

 Try the coin test from the chorus and you will be amazed!
 Have a friend sit at the very top of the aphitheatre and another one drop a coin at the stage area.
 The acoustics at the Kourion are so remarkable you will hear the sound of the coin falling!

 Directions to Kourion Archaelogical Site

 The Greek Roman theatre is remarkable with unique acoustic qualities and beautiful views and is possibly the most impressive site for the visitor, while the majestic villas discovered there with their exceptional mosaic floors and early Christian basilica are also noteworthy among other riches.

-Operating period: All year round
+Operating Period: All year round.

 Closed on Christmas Day, New Year’s Day and Easter Sunday (Greek Orthodox).

 Entrance Fee: €4,50

 For organised groups consisting of more than 10 persons there is a 20% reduction on the entry fees.

 The Department of Antiquities can issue special entry cards for all its museums and ancient monuments: One (1) day entry cards - €8,50, three (3) day entry cards - €17,00, seven (7) day entry cards - €25,00.

 Disabled Access: Partly accessible.